trentagon/trentagon.github.io/outreach.md

 # Outreach

 -------------------------

-I am passionate about communicating science to wide range of audiences.
+I am passionate about communicating science to a wide range of audiences.
 Below you will find some outreach projects I have been part of.

 [UW Astrobiology Presents: The Biggest Questions in the Universe](https://youtube.com/playlist?list=PLRJuY_2Dl8nRwkjHCqP1_8TJIqNl1sJCB)